AnirudhMukherjee/CS-7641/index2.md

 To explore how the song hotness and artist hotness vary over the various genres, we create a joint distribution plot between the respective variables.
 ![Contour Plot](image1.png)

 We observe that song hotness is more evenly distributed than artist hotness over the range of values for all genres and that artist hotness is positively correlated to song hotness over all genres.
+The contour plot shown above protrudes beyond the bounds of the graph to give a sense of the 3 dimensional plot on a 2 dimensional plane.

-# Propagation of Various "Brandings" over the years
+### Propagation of Various "Brandings" over the years

 Since we now had the brandings of various artists computed, we decided to create an interactive visualization to depict the propagation and popularity over the years.
 The following depicts the time progression popularity of brandings of 4 out of the 10 genres categorized by us- Metal, Jazz, Soft Rock and Latin Music: